 One way to retain customers is to build better relationships with them.
 HubSpot allows you to do that with a suite of free tools that help businesses grow, and expand with them.
 These include:

-- Free and low cost lead management software, including lead analytics
+- Lead management software, including lead analytics

 12. OptinMonster A/B Testing

 If you want to know which marketing messages work best, you can use OptinMonster’s built-in A/B testing to measure the success of your campaigns.
 Eczema Company used this feature to boost conversions by 158%.

 You can duplicate a campaign in a single click, and it takes only a minute or two to get your A/B test up and running.
 OptinMonster automatically collects conversion analytics for all campaigns, so you’ll soon be able to see which one’s best for getting leads and sales and make that the main campaign.

 One secret to retaining customers is to connect with them where they are.
 That’s why Facebook, with a global audience of more than 2 billion, is a great place to start.

 One of the easiest ways to reach customers is with Facebook Messenger, the social site’s messaging platform.
 That’s because you can connect with customers on the smartphones that go everywhere with them, and answer their questions almost immediately.